lovephimu/next-chat-app/README.md

 ### UI

+- The chat interface has a simplistic design in the spirit of old open chat rooms.
+- While there is mainly the chat interface the possibility of navigating to other pages becomes available on bigger screens - keeping the mobile interface simple and making options available when there is space
--Screen resolution covered: Mobile to 1080p
+- Responsive design: Screen resolution covered: Mobile to 1080p
+- Visual feedback: the messaging system is designed to allow only short messages.
+To keep the user informed there is a character count and additional alerts when the character limit is reached or exceeded

 ### Todos

-- UI Feedback on erros
-- UI for large screens
-- Fun stuff like showing which browsers visited the most
+- Fun stuff like showing which browsers visited the most (D3)
-- Add playwright tests
+- Add ent-to-end tests

 ### Problems